gregmsanderson/fly-hello-fastify-db-replay/README.md

 Your app is ready.
 Deploy with `flyctl deploy`
 ```

 Why _not_ deploy right now?
-The sample app is using the [Prisma-client only](https://www.prisma.io/docs/concepts/overview/what-is-prisma/data-modeling#using-only-prisma-client) approach.
-As mentioned above, Prisma needs a `DATABASE_URL` environment variable to be set (as a non-empty string).
+This sample app is using the [Prisma-client only](https://www.prisma.io/docs/concepts/overview/what-is-prisma/data-modeling#using-only-prisma-client) approach.
+That needs a `DATABASE_URL` environment variable.
 Else it will error and the deploy will fail.
-So now that the app is staged, we need to attach the database to it:
+So far, one has not been.
+So now that the app is staged, we need to attach the database to it using:

 `fly pg attach --postgres-app postgres-database-app-here`

-Having done that the sample app _does_ now have a `DATABASE_URL` secret environment variable set.
-The Fly CLI will show you it (make a temporary note of that in order to use it below).
+The sample app _does_ now have a `DATABASE_URL` secret environment variable set.
+The Fly CLI will show you that (please make a temporary note of that in order to use it below).

-We _could_ deploy _now_.
-It should work. _But_ Prisma would complain that the `items` table it expects does not exist in the current database.
-So let's fix that first _before_ we deploy:
+So we _could_ deploy _now_.
+That should work. _But_ our sample app expects an `items` table for its reads/writes, and we have not made that table using a migration.
+So let's do that first _before_ we deploy.

-## Database schema
+## Items table

 Our sample app does **not** use [Prisma's Migrate](https://www.prisma.io/docs/concepts/overview/what-is-prisma/data-modeling#using-prisma-client-and-prisma-migrate) to avoid additional complexity.
+So we need to have the database to already be set up.
+Our sample app interacts with an _items_ table.
+So let's create that table.

-As such it expects an _items_ table to already exist in the database.
-So now connect to your database using the credentials Fly showed you when attaching it to the app (the database name will be the same as the app's name).
+Connect to your database using the credentials Fly showed you when attaching it to the app (the database name will be the same as the app's name).

-Create the `items` table in it:
+Create a simple `items` table:

 ```sql
 -- Table Definition